Lead Generation Chatbots: How They Work and Why They Convert

 Your chatbot needs three things to start capturing leads: a clear qualification flow (the questions it asks), integration with wherever your leads need to go (CRM, email, calendar), and trigger rules that match your visitors' behaviour.
 Most platforms let you set all three up within a day.

 Start with your highest-traffic pages.
-Your homepage and pricing page are usually the best candidates for initial deployment — they attract visitors with the strongest purchase intent.
+Your homepage and pricing page are usually the best candidates for initial deployment.
+They attract visitors with the strongest purchase intent.
 Once you've validated the conversion lift on those pages, expand to service pages and high-performing blog posts.